 Is postponing treatment advised?

-- Yes, during the period of communicability
+- Yes, during the period of communicability.

 Oral management implications

-- Persons infected with mumps are infectious from 7 days prior to 9 days after the onset of salivary gland swelling (parotitis), while maximum infectiousness occurs from 2 days prior until 5 days after parotitis onset.
-Asymptomatic persons with mumps (i.e., those without parotitis or other symptoms) can also be infectious to others.
+- Persons infected with mumps are contagious from 7 days prior to 9 days after the onset of salivary gland swelling (parotitis), while maximum contagiousness occurs from 2 days prior until 5 days after parotitis onset.
+Patients/clients should be isolated for at least 5 and up to 9 days after their salivary glands begin to swell.
+Asymptomatic persons with mumps (i.e., those without parotitis or other symptoms) can also be contagious to others.

 - Healthcare workers, including dental hygienists, should ensure they are appropriately immunized.
 A simple blood test is available to determine immunity status and hence whether adult immunization is indicated.